 It’s no secret that No-Limit Texas Hold’em has gotten significantly tougher.
 Even the average weak player has a basic conceptual understanding of ranges, relative hand strength, and equity matchups.

 This is not the case in PLO.
 Many players do not understand how to apply those same concepts to PLO.
-With that comes bigger mistakes and bigger mistakes lead to bigger win rates for the players that do understand these concepts.
+With that comes bigger mistakes and bigger mistakes, leading to bigger win rates for the players who understand these concepts.

 How much bigger?
-I have seen numbers as high as three times that of Texas Hold’em win rates at the same mid and high stakes levels.
-Imagine doubling or even tripling your win rate simply by investing some time in learning a new game.
+I have seen numbers as high as three times that of Texas Hold’em win rates at the same mid- and high-stakes levels.
+Imagine doubling or even tripling your win rate simply by investing time in learning a new game.

 3. There are Less Resources to Learn the Game